Latitudeda/PhotoCAD_Docs/docs/en/Tutorials/Step4.rst

-Step4 : Drawing of common shapes and layout design by Boolean operations
+Step 4: Drawing of common shapes and layout design by Boolean operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case shows the drawing of common graphics and the layout design of complex structures by Boolean operations.